rarchk/youtube-dl-playlist/README.md

 youtube-dl-playlist(with proxy support)
 =======================================

-Originally authored by Jordon Mears _<jordoncm at gmail dot com>_
+Originally authored by Jordon Mears _<jordoncm at gmail dot com>_, I've updated script to work with proxies too.
-License: LGPL version 2 or greater <http://www.gnu.org/licenses/lgpl.html>

-Usage: youtube-dl-playlist PLAYLIST_ID [DESTINATION_PATH]
+Usage: youtube-dl-playlist PLAYLIST\_ID [DESTINATION_PATH]

 This utility allows you to download all the videos from a playlist on Youtube.
 It creates a folder in the current directory (or in the specified path) named